Table of contents

 3) Accountability

 According to a shared responsibility model, the managed security service provider and the client share some blame for a cloud service incident.
-However, no matter who is at fault, the consequences are the same if security problems occur during network security as a service deployment.
+However, no matter who is at fault, the consequences are the same if security problems occur during cloud security as a service deployment.
 Companies can reduce the risks of outsourced security solutions by implementing and enforcing rules that address vulnerabilities to cloud security.

 Gartner predicts that until 2025, customers would be held liable for 99% of cloud security failures rather than cybersecurity service providers.